 The four permanent members may vote and report to the LVHAC on an issue according to the rules of voting and reporting described in Section 9.
 QUORUM: MAJORITY VOTE.

 The Chair of a meeting or his/her designee shall present a summary of the meeting at the next LVHAC meeting.
 The reporter shall take care to safeguard confidential data.
 Monitoring information provided to the Subcommittee may be designated as either confidential or public information.
-If a LVHAC member who has control of confidential data provides such information on a confidential basis, it shall remain confidential until released by that LVHAC member.
+If a LVHAC member who has control of confidential data provides such information on a confidential basis, it shall remain confidential until released by that LVHAC member, unless otherwise required by law. .
 Any breach of confidentiality identified by the Subcommittee may be grounds for dismissal of those responsible for such breach from the Subcommittee.
 Nothing in these Bylaws shall be construed to limit or abridge legal or contractual obligations of any party to maintain the confidentiality of confidential data.

 13. MONITORING PROGRAM, TERM, CHANGES IN MONITORING.